GenAIBioMed/GenAIBioMedAssignment2/docs/disk_space.md

   Inodes used: 1,293,748
 ```

-If you are low on space, here are two ways to fix it:
+If you are low on space, here are three ways to fix it:

 1.  **Remove Old Conda Environments**
 You may have environments from previous assignments that you no longer need.
 First, list all your environments to see what you have: